aksh4y/Slick/README.md

 `mvn exec:java -Dexec.mainClass=edu.northeastern.ccs.im.chatter.CommandLineMain -Dexec.args="ec2-35-166-190-64.us-west-2.compute.amazonaws.com 4545"`

 ### Testing
-After running the command and entering a username, send one of the reserved messages such as Hello message to get a response back from the server.
+After running the command and entering a username, send one of the reserved messages such as Hello message to get a response back from the server

 ### SPRINT 3